technicated/swift-evolution/proposals/YYYY-variadic-generics.md

 [...]
 class CombineLatest8<[...], R>: Producer<R> { }
 ```
-RxSwift uses code generation to avoid writing all the duplicate code, but the
-core of the problem still remains.
-This example is also similar to the `zip`
-one, but there's actually a difference: the function definition contains a
-closure whose *shape depends on the number of generic parameters*.
+RxSwift uses code generation to avoid writing all the duplicate code, but the core of the problem still remains.
+This example is also similar to the `zip` one, but there's actually a difference: the function definition contains a closure whose *shape* depends on the number of generic parameters.
 \
 \
 Reference: [combineLatest @ RxSwift](https://github.com/ReactiveX/RxSwift/blob/master/RxSwift/Observables/CombineLatest+arity.tt#L22)